Treatments > Oral Cancer & Tumor

 Some sores may look simple, but can turn serious if you don't act in time.

-What If It is Dangerous?
+What If It Is Dangerous?

 Surgical Procedure